shaoqiangzhang/SCENA/README.md

 Express=Express[,2:91] #select 90 cells.
 You can omit it if you use full data Express=datapreprocess(Express,log=T)  #log=T is to do log-transformation, log=F is no log-transformation
 ```
+At the end of the preprocessing step, suggestions for setting parameters are provided.

 **Third**, do clustering in parallel with 5 CPU cores as follows.

 ```